Patanjali Yogpeeth

 Patanjali Yogpeeth is a yoga institute located in Haridwar, Uttarakhand, India.
 Founded in 2006 and named after the Rishi Patanjali, the purpose of the institute is to practice, research, and develop yoga and ayurveda.
 The institute is the flagship project of the yoga teacher and entrepreneur Ramdev.

 The Patanjali Yogpeeth houses a hospital, pharmacy and several Patanjali trusts.
 It is also the home of the University of Patanjali and the Yog Gram ashram.
 Balkrishna is the General Secretary of Patanjali Yogpeeth.
 Ramdev is the Vice-Chancellor of the Patanjali Yogapeeth.

 In 2017, the Income Tax Appellate Tribunal (ITAT) gave tax exempt status to Patanjali Yogpeeth through its Delhi bench.
 Located on the Haridwar-Delhi highway, the institute offers treatments for all and has residential accommodations.
 It is about 20 km from Haridwar at Kankhal and about 15 km from Roorkee.

 Patanjali Yogpeeth Trust

 Patanjali Yogpeeth Trust, a non-profit organisation started by Ramdev, aims to carry out welfare activities in the spheres of health care, education and other socio-economic activities.
 Patanjali drives its social responsibility initiatives through the Patanjali Yogpeeth Trust.

 University of Patanjali

 University of Patanjali is located in Haridwar, Uttarakhand.
 It was established in 2006.
+The university is also engaged in state-of-the-art Ayurvedic research.
+The research fields are a combination of Yoga, Ayurvedic medicine, and other ancient Indian medicinal resources.
+As in April 2024, the university has over 1,500 students.

 Patanjali Yogpeeth comprises two campuses, named Patanjali Yogpeeth - I and Patanjali Yogpeeth - II respectively.